-Cutting down on the decibels can be daunting, however, as there are different types of soundproofing materials, and each works differently.
-The best soundproofing materials catch and absorb soundwaves to control their passing through barriers, leaving your home quieter, and increasing audio quality.
+Cutting down on the decibels can be daunting, however, as there are many different types of soundproofing materials, and each works differently.
+The best soundproofing material catches and absorbs sound waves to control their passing through barriers, leaving your home quieter and increasing audio quality.

 Our Top Picks

 From soundproof foam to acoustic panels to mineral wool and more, the following are some reliable sound-absorbing products for home and professional use.
 When comparing these products, shoppers will want to keep their most important considerations in mind, whether it’s cost, performance, ease of installation, or any additional features offered.

 For those who don’t find foam panels or rubber sheets especially attractive, these jute-covered acoustic panels are bound to please.
 The 2-foot by 4-foot panels are 2 inches thick and have solid wood frames that make them a snap to hang or attach to a wall.
 Though available in a few different colors, neutral options like ivory and natural tend to suit homes and offices best.